jeroennoten/Laravel-AdminLTE/README.md

 ## 2. Installation

-> Please note the next steps are valid for a fresh installation procedure, if you are updating the package, refers to the [Updating](#3-updating) section.
+> Please, note the next steps are valid for a fresh installation procedure, if you are updating the package, refers to the [Updating](#3-updating) section.

 1. On the root folder of your Laravel project, require the package using composer: